ietf-wg-privacypass/base-drafts/draft-svaldez-pp-http-api.md

 Outputs:
 - ``result``: The result of the redemption from the server.

-1. The Client should call the ``Redeem`` function with ``redemption_token`` and additional data of ``info`` storing the resulting ``data`` and ``tag``.
+1. The client should call the ``Redeem`` function with ``redemption_token`` and additional data of ``info`` storing the resulting ``data`` and ``tag``.

-2. The Client makes a POST request to
+2. The client makes a POST request to
    <``server_origin``>/.well-known/privacy-pass with a message of type
    ``token-redemption`` and a body of: